 Thank you for your recent purchase.
 We carry only the highest quality pieces from quality U.S. manufacturers who stand behind their product.

 LIMITED WARRANTY: Statuary and Fountains come with a 1 year manufacturer's warranty against defects in manufacturing and provides for repair or replacement of product only.
-This warranty is provided by the manufacturer and facilitated through The Sharper Edge.
+With the exception of Henri Studio products (see below) this warranty is provided by the manufacturer and facilitated through The Sharper Edge.
 Warranty claims are honored or denied at the sole discretion of the manufacturer.

 EXCLUSION: In no case shall labor or delivery be covered under this warranty.
 Labor to repair or replace warranty issues will be billed at the prevailing rate, currently $80/man hour and shall be pre-authorized with a credit card on file in advance of the work to be completed.